Richard Brown (producer)

-Richard Brown is a Scottish film and television producer whose credits include True Detective, Catch-22, Outlaw King, and 44 Inch Chest.
+Richard Brown is a Scottish film and television producer based in New York and London whose credits include True Detective, Catch-22, Outlaw King, This England and 44 Inch Chest.

 Career

 Brown started his career as a talent scout for Island Records in London.
 In 1993, he relocated to the U.S. and transitioned into the film business working at Nick Wechsler, Keith Addis’ Industry Entertainment, and Chris Blackwell's Palm Pictures.
 During this period Brown produced Directors Label Series with Spike Jonze, Michel Gondry and Chris Cunningham.

 From 2006 to 2019, Brown operated under an overall deal with Steve Golin's production company, Anonymous Content—working closely with Golin on the company's expansion into TV.
 During this time, Brown developed and produced True Detective, Outlaw King, and Catch-22.
 True Detective received eleven Primetime Emmy nominations heading into the 2014 Emmy season, scooping up five wins.
 True Detective utilized a "revolutionary" format in which all episodes were written by a single writer, Nic Pizzolatto, and director, Cary Fukunaga.
 Reviewers cited the show as one of the strongest programs in recent memory, with The Atlantic calling it "the most compelling series currently on television" with "an anthology format that has the potential to help change the way high-end television is produced."

+Brown has executive produced all four seasons of True Detective.

 The concept for the Catch-22 originated after the first season of True Detective, when Brown sat down with Luke Davies and David Michôd to discuss possible properties that they would like to adapt in a similar limited series format.
 Davies brought up Heller's novel, which the trio agreed would benefit from a longer treatment.
 Davies and Michôd co-wrote the adaptation, which Brown developed at Anonymous.
 Michôd was originally set to direct until he became unavailable and the producers asked George Clooney to come on board as a director and executive producer.
 The series earned two Golden Globe Awards nominations, including Best Television Limited Series or Motion Picture Made for Television.